fosslight/hub-guide-en/tips/3_usecase/4_network_service.md

 # Network Service Distribution Project

-For projects that provide only network services, if no open source under a license that considers providing services over a network as distribution is used, OSC process is completed at the **Identification stage**.
+For projects that provide only network services, if no open source under a license that considers providing services over a network as distribution is used, the OSC process is completed at the **Identification stage**.
-However, if such a license is used, OSC Process is continued to the **Distribution stage**.
+However, if such a license is used, the OSC Process is continued to the **Distribution stage**.

 For network service projects, select the Distribution Type options as follows:
 ![NetworkService](../images/usecase/dist_type/network_service_yes.png){: width="80%"}